microsoft/TaskWeaver/website/docs/configurations/overview.md

 # Configuration File
-The configuration file is located at `project/taskweaver_config.json`.
+An overview of all configurations available in the config file, which is located at `project/taskweaver_config.json`.
 You can edit this file to configure TaskWeaver.
 The configuration file is in JSON format.
 So for boolean values, use `true` or `false` instead of `True` or `False`.
 For null values, use `null` instead of `None` or `"null"`.
 All other values should be strings in double quotes.